Intersection density of imprimitive groups of degree $pq$: Background results

-Recall that a group $K\leq G$ is \emph{semiregular} if its orbits have the same size.
-It is clear that if $g\in G$ is a derangement of prime order, then $\langle g\rangle$ is a semiregular subgroup.
-In this case, the element $g$ is called \emph{semiregular}.
+Recall that a subgroup $K\leq G$ is \emph{semiregular} if its stabilizers are trivial.
+Moreover, an element $g \in G$ is called {\it semiregular} if $\langle g \rangle \leq G$ is semiregular.
+Therefore, it is clear that any derangement $g \in G$ of prime order is semiregular.
 Next, we recall the following lemma (see \cite[Lemma 3.1]{hujdurovic2021intersection}). \begin{lem} Let $G$ be a transitive group admitting a semiregular subgroup $K$ whose orbits form a $G$-invariant partition $\mathcal{B}$.
 Let $\overline{G}$ be the induced action of $G$ on $\mathcal{B}$.
-Then, $\rho(G) \leq \rho(\overline{G})$. \end{lem}
+Then, we have $\rho(G) \leq \rho(\overline{G})$. \end{lem}